ptek/kerestey.net/content/writing/drafts/3000-01-01-on-types-in-evolving-microfrontend-communication.md

 _Cons:_

 - reduced coordination needs to be dealt with in the code by logic for null or undefined values
-- the logic is possibly never removed as the application grows and the developers of different micfrofrontends move on to developing other features before the resizing is published
+- logic for dealing with fields that are optional, or missing, is still spread across the application

 ## Consistent approach for dealing with parallel coordination